 As part of events planned by Orkney Islands Council to commemorate the 900th anniversary of the death of St Magnus, and with the support of the Bishops Conference of Scotland, the Bishop of Aberdeen, Bishop Hugh Gilbert O.S.B, has announced a unique diocesan pilgrimage to Orkney, to take place over the weekend of 28-30 July 2017.
-The events will culminate in a Mass in St Magnus Cathedral on Sunday 30th July at 2.30 p.m. and an initial itinerary of the three days, is detailed below.
+The events will culminate in a Mass in St Magnus Cathedral on Sunday 30th July at 2.30 p.m.

 There has been much work and consultation with the parishioners of the parish of Our Lady and St Joseph, Kirkwall, Fr Peter Kelly, Bishop Hugh and Orkney Islands Council officers.
 God willing, all six bishops and two archbishops of the Roman Catholic Church in Scotland will be in attendance, in addition to a Bishop from Norway.

 Bishop Hugh's Message: